 Mr. Kenley has been President and a Director since October 2010.
 He has 38 years of experience in healthcare, most of which have been spent in the extracorporeal blood purification arena.
 Mr. Kenley held several positions at Baxter Healthcare (Travenol) from 1977 through 1990 including International Marketing Manager, Business Unit Manager for Peritoneal and Hemodialysis products, Manager of New Business Development, Director of Worldwide Product Planning, Director of Advanced Product Development, and VP of Electronic Drug Infusion.
-Mr. Kenley founded Aksys Ltd. in January 1991 to develop and commercially launched in 2002 as the PHD system.
-In 2004, Mr. Kenley initiated the development of a second-generation home hemodialysis system which was commercially launched in 2002 as the PHD system.
+Mr. Kenley founded Aksys Ltd. in January 1991 to develop and commercialize his concept of a daily home hemodialysis system which was commercially launched in 2002 as the PHD system.
 In 2004, Mr. Kenley initiated the development of a second-generation home hemodialysis system in partnership with DEKA Research & Development Corporation in Manchester, New Hampshire.
 In 2007, the assets of Aksys Ltd. were acquired by DEKA, where Mr. Kenley was employed prior to joining Aethlon Medical, Inc. Mr. Kenley received his Bachelor of Arts degree in Biology and Chemistry from Wabash College, a Master's of Science degree in Molecular Biology from Northwestern University and a Masters of Management from the Kellogg School of Management, also at Northwestern University.
 We believe that Mr. Kenley is qualified to serve as our director as a result of his experience in developing extracorporeal blood purification products.